‹ Journal

 Bangkok and Southeast Asia's Afro House Emergence

 Bangkok has the most concentrated afro house scene in Southeast Asia.
 The genre arrived in the city through Deep House Thailand events in 2024, gained momentum with regular programming at APT 101, 24BLVD, and Baccarat through 2025, and reached a milestone when the BYAS Takeover at APT 101 sold out in April 2026.
-Floyd Lavine's Bangkok debut at APT 101 on June 27, 2026, promoted by DHT, will be the highest-profile international afro house booking the city has hosted.

 BYAS, the Antwerp-born, Bangkok-based producer and DJ behind Vibe Agency and Deep House Thailand, has been central to connecting the regional scene to Spotify's global discovery infrastructure.
-The afro house curators guide we published earlier this year details how independent playlist networks in Southeast Asia are building bridges between African and Asian electronic music communities.
+The afro house curators guide Vibe Agency published earlier this year details how independent playlist networks in Southeast Asia are building bridges between African and Asian electronic music communities.
 Check BYAS shows for upcoming Bangkok dates.

 Bali's emerging afro house circuit, anchored by beach clubs and sunset venues like The Lawn, has begun programming afro house alongside the organic house that defined the island's sound through 2024 and 2025.
 Vietnam's Ho Chi Minh City is a secondary market with growing potential, particularly as touring DJs add Southeast Asian dates to their schedules.
-For a deeper look at how melodic house playlists intersect with the afro house scene in this region, see our companion guide.
+For a deeper look at how melodic house playlists intersect with the afro house scene in this region, see Vibe Agency's companion guide.

 Frequently Asked Questions